Ueasyj/my-first-project/README.md

 # my-first-project
 my-first-project
-This is my repositore in GitHub
+This is my project in GitHub